 Professor Jackie Cassell has a wide-ranging interest in electronic patient records, focussing on methods for the use of complex information, in particular free text.
 She has published widely in the field of sexually transmitted infections.

-Dr Stephen Bremner is senior statistician at BSMS and supports a range of projects using electronic health records.
+Prof Stephen Bremner is senior statistician at BSMS and supports a range of projects using electronic health records.

 Louisa Gagatsis is a PhD student using electronic health records from general practice to understand the association between cancer and dementia.